MicroStrategy/rest-api-docs/docs/getting-started/rest-api-families.md

 ## [System administration API](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/System%20Administration)

-The System Administration API family allows administrators and developers to programmatically configure the settings related to the MicroStrategy Library web application.
+The System Administration API family allows administrators and developers to programmatically configure the settings related to the Library web application.
 For example, this functionality can be used to configure default values related to the authentication process, set up trust relationships to the Intelligence Server, and more.

 ## [System hierarchy API](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/System%20Hierarchy)